EliasBN/todo/guides/gettingstarted.md

 Everything related to the exchange and improvement of code and ideas is done through git.
 If you don't already have it installed then this can be done from https://git-scm.com/downloads

+## PostgreSQL

+Since our project is supposed to be entirely open-source we have chosen to use PostgreSQL for our backend.
+You can download this from: https://www.postgresql.org/download/
+We connect to the database by using sequalize, and a json file with all the database login info.
+This is called config.json and is placed in a folder called conig inside the server folder.
+Make sure that this is then added to your .gitignore so you don't share personal information.

 ## Building and running the application locally
 1. Clone the project from https://github.com/EliasBN/todo